trunk-rs/trunk/site/content/assets.md

 ✅ `rel="rust"`: Trunk will compile the specified Cargo project as WASM and load it.
 This is optional.
 If not specified, Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.

   - `href`: (optional) the path to the `Cargo.toml` of the Rust project.
 If a directory is specified, then Trunk will look for the `Cargo.toml` in the given directory.
 If no value is specified, then Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.
+  - `data-target-name`: (optional) the name of the target artifact to load.
+If the Cargo project has multiple targets (binaries and library), this value can be used to select which one should be used by trunk.
   - `data-bin`: (optional) the name of the binary to compile and load.
-If the Cargo project has multiple binaries, this value will be required for proper functionality.
+If the Cargo project has multiple binaries, this value can be used to specify that a specific binary should be compiled (using `--bin`) and used by trunk.
+This implicitly includes `data-target-name`.
   - `data-type`: (optional) specifies how the binary should be loaded into the project.
 Can be set to `main` or `worker`. `main` is the default.
 There can only be one `main` link.
 For workers a wasm-bindgen javascript wrapper and the wasm file (with `_bg.wasm` suffix) is created, named after the binary name (if provided) or project name.
 See one of the webworker examples on how to load them.
   - `data-cargo-features`: (optional) Space or comma separated list of cargo features to activate.
   - `data-cargo-no-default-features`: (optional) Disables the default Cargo features.